department-of-veterans-affairs/design-system-OLD/src/components/navigation/Breadcrumbs/README.md

 Passing prop `listId="<STRING>"` to the `<Breadcrumbs />` component will append that list ID to the `<ul>` element.
 If no `listId` is passed, a unique id will be created by concatnating the string `va-breadcrumbs-list-` with a string returned by `lodash.uniqueid`.

+### mobileFirst (BOOLEAN)

+Passing prop `mobileFirstProp` to the `<Breadcrumbs />` component will override `state.mobileShow` and present the back by one mobile breadcrumb link on initial render or subsequent renders.
+This prop could be used in cases where developers want absolute control over which breadcrumb UI to show, instead of letting the user's viewport width toggle the correct view.

 ### mobileWidth (NUMBER)

 Passing prop `mobileWidth={NUMBER}` to the `<Breadcrumbs />` component will modify the breakpoint width for swapping the full breadcrumb with the mobile "back by one" breadcrumb link.
 For instance, passing `mobileWidth="375"` to the Breadcrumb will trigger the mobile breadcrumb when a user resizes their window width to 375px or less.